b2network/b2-message-channel/README.md

     /**
      * Request cross-chain message data
      * @param to_chain_id The ID of the target chain, specifying where the message will be sent.
-     * @param contract_address The address of the target contract that will receive the cross-chain message.
+     * @param to_business_contract The address of the target contract that will receive the cross-chain message.
-     * @param data The input data for the target contract's cross-chain call.
+     * @param to_message The input data for the target contract's cross-chain call.
      * @return from_id The ID of the cross-chain message, returning a unique identifier to track the request.
      */
-    function call(uint256 to_chain_id, address contract_address, bytes calldata data) external returns (uint256 from_id);
+    function call(uint256 to_chain_id, address to_business_contract, bytes calldata to_message) external returns (uint256 from_id);

     /**
      * Confirm cross-chain message data
      * @param from_chain_id The ID of the originating chain, used to validate the source of the message.
      * @param from_id The ID of the cross-chain message, used to check if the message has already been processed.
      * @param from_sender The address of the sender on the originating chain (msg.sender), used to determine the sender's security based on business needs.
-     * @param contract_address The address of the target contract, indicating where the message will be sent (can be a contract on the target chain or the current chain).
+     * @param to_business_contract The address of the target contract, indicating where the message will be sent (can be a contract on the target chain or the current chain).
-     * @param data The input data for the target contract's cross-chain call.
+     * @param to_message The input data for the target contract's cross-chain call.
      * @param signatures An array of signatures used to verify the legitimacy of the message, ensuring only authorized senders can send the message.
      */
-    function send(uint256 from_chain_id, uint256 from_id, address from_sender, address contract_address, bytes calldata data, bytes[] calldata signatures) external;
+    function send(uint256 from_chain_id, uint256 from_id, address from_sender, address to_business_contract, bytes calldata to_message, bytes[] calldata signatures) external;

     /**
      * Set the validator role for a specific chain